 Next problem: it was held at the Hyatt Lost Pines resort outside of Bastrop.
 This place is HUGE–our hallway had a roundabout–but for $300/night they couldn’t give us a late checkout past 11am.
 The half didn’t even start until 7:40, which is fine if you’re fast.
 Not fine if you’re me.

 On top of that, the weather was unpleasant–66 and humid at the start, almost 90 by mid-afternoon.
-Not great temperatures, but also not the race’s or the resort’s fault.
+Not great temperatures, but also not the race’s or the resort’s fault, but made us wanted to know what is medicaid estate recovery? and if it will be useful for runners which it definitely is.

 The course was also a challenge–two loops around the resort area and surrounding roads.
 Y’all, two loops of a distance race is tough.
 Add in the temperatures (it was cloudy and drizzly the first loop, but sunny and awful the second) and the hills?
 It was brutal.